MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 can use this variable in commands that perform an action on every object or on selected objects in a pipeline.

-### $ARGS
+### $args

-Contains an array of the undeclared parameters and\/or parameter values that are passed to a function, script, or script block.
-When you create a function, you can declare the parameters by using the param keyword or by adding a comma-separated list of parameters in parentheses after the function name.
+Contains an array of values for undeclared parameters that are passed to a function, script, or script block.
+When you create a function, you can declare the parameters by using the `param` keyword or by adding a comma-separated list of parameters in parentheses after the function name.

 In an event action, the `$Args` variable contains objects that represent the event arguments of the event that is being processed.
-This variable is populated only within the Action block of an event registration command.
+This variable is populated only within the `Action` block of an event registration command.
-The value of this variable can also be found in the SourceArgs property of the **PSEventArgs** object that `Get-Event` returns.
+The value of this variable can also be found in the **SourceArgs** property of the **PSEventArgs** object that `Get-Event` returns.

-### $CONSOLEFILENAME
+### $ConsoleFileName

-Contains the path of the console file (.psc1) that was most recently used in the session.
-This variable is populated when you start PowerShell with the PSConsoleFile parameter or when you use the `Export-Console` cmdlet to export snap-in names to a console file.
+Contains the path of the console file (`.psc1`) that was most recently used in the session.
+This variable is populated when you start PowerShell with the **PSConsoleFile** parameter or when you use the `Export-Console` cmdlet to export snap-in names to a console file.

 When you use the `Export-Console` cmdlet without parameters, it automatically updates the console file that was most recently used in the session.
 You can use this automatic variable to determine which file will be updated.

-### $ERROR
+### $Error

 Contains an array of error objects that represent the most recent errors.
 The most recent error is the first error object in the array `$Error[0]`.